|

 - Decide whether it is better to invest your savings elsewhere, or pay down your mortgage.
 This calculates the rate of return you earn from paying down the mortgage.
 Download

 Beware of mortgage calculators on the web.
 The Canadian calculations for quoted interest rates are different from the US rates.
-An explanation of the difference is available from here.
-Also do NOT use the NY Times or Gummy's calculator for the rent vs buy decision.
-Gummy's is simply wrong, and the NY Times includes a lot of preset variables they don't readily disclose.
-It's inclusion of a 'lost opportunity cost' for BOTH options is wrong.
+Also do not use the NY Times or Gummy’s calculator for the rent vs buy decision.
+Gummy’s is simply wrong, and the NY Times includes a lot of preset variables they don’t readily disclose.
+It’s inclusion of a ‘lost opportunity cost’ for BOTH options is wrong.
 To compare apples to apples you must include the income that would have been earned by the cash used for a purchase.
 But this difference should be added or subtracted from ONE option only.

 CO-OPS

-Like leaseholds, co-ops come in all shapes and sizes.
-The major distinction you should recognize is between privately-held co-ops and the government sponsored/financed co-ops whose purpose is to provide rent subsidies.
+Co-ops come in all shapes and sizes.
+The major distinction you should recognize is between privately-held co-ops and government-sponsored co-ops whose purpose is to provide rent subsidies.
+These latter can be structured as a Co-Op or as a a Life-Lease.
 Here, we are talking about only private co-ops.

 There is an excellent paper written in 2006 for the New York University.
 It details the differences between a condo and a co-op, and presents a model for apartment valuations showing the impact on price from different attributes of the property.
 These are interesting for any purchaser.